pond/dnd/party_ripa/journals/campaign_7/part_6.md

 "Why do you want me?" asks Francesc, of the guy with hands up; he claims to not know - the *other* guy (now dead) had shouted "it's an elf", apparently.
 Francesc disarms him; the manager is thrown over the back of Horse Thorin; Thorin gallops off to pursue the cart.

-A while later, Penny and Arturo see the horse appear.
+A short while later at the cart, Penny and Arturo see the horse run up.
 "I can't leave you two alone for five minutes...
-Where's Francesc?" but Thorin stays in horse form.
+Where's Francesc?" asks Penny, but Thorin stays in horse form and can't answer.
 Arturo recognises the manager and ties him up, securing him to Thorin.
-A while later up the road, Francesc emerges from the side of the road and we all catch up on what happened.
+Another short while later up the road, Francesc emerges from trees off to the side and we all catch up on what happened.

 * **We re-check the paper list more closely.
 Golden Sylvanus is indeed one entry.
 Another says "Fey Woods" - could that mean Arturo?
 Oh.
 "Holy Ambassador"; Penny.
 So, Green Spider...
-Thorin.**
+Thorin?**

-Eventually Thorin turns back into a human.
+Eventually Thorin turns back into a dwarf.
 We put the manager onto the real horse (which Thorin tells us then complains, as it's overloaded - now dragging a heavy cart and carrying a body) so Penny jumps off the cart and leads the horse by walking instead.
 We keep moving as far as we can.

 ### 4pm

+(Remembering that this same day started at 4:30am with the museum heist for the dragon egg; see part 4).

-Thorin with help from Penny, adv survival -> 18; he spots after a while a particular combination of hills and a stream that indicates a possible cavern or upwelling source, and using that we follow the stream off-road to find a good camping spot.
+Thorin with help from Penny, adv survival -> 18; he spots after a while a particular combination of hills and a stream that indicates a possible cavern or upwelling source, and using that we follow the stream off-road to find a good camping spot at a small cave mouth.
 It's a handful - 8 now-very-lively children, that really want to play with the dragon (Penny's less successful intimidation check is 10).
 "But we were promised we could play with the dragon!" they claim; "Who told them that?!" asks Francesc, and Arturo becomes notable by his sudden absence.

 Arturo and Thorin work on setting up branches and leaves to try and disguise the partly-in-cave camp.
 Penny and Francesc turn to the gnome wizard and manager but it's hard work.
 Thorin tries to charm the wizard; 14 vs 14, so it *just* fails.
 Arturo plays good-cop to Penny's bad-cop instead; persuasion 14 (Arturo) & intimidation (19) Penny.
 After a while she just starts essentially mocking us - laughing at the idea of us giving her safe harbour from the organisation that's "abandoned her" - "you don't know *what* you're dealing with here, do you?
 Ha!
 Oh this is going to be funny..."